Elements-Agency/benjaminjyoung/content/about/knowledgebase.md

     * Engaged to AJ, who would die shortly after from a car accident
     * PTSD and emotional suppression begins
   * 2014
+    * AJ's brother, who is one of my best friends, starts hard drugs and developing mental illness
+    * In a high psychotic breakdown, AJ's brother stabs me in the shoulder.
+    * I never speak to AJ's brother again.
     * I start gaining a lot of weight
+    * AJ's brother commits suicide.
   * 2015
     * Start my most successful business, IBY Marketing, and make millions in profits over a few years.
     * Invite a roommate to live with me, because I know I'm on the verge of killing myself from PTSD